pkoning2/ddcmp/doc/api.md

 progress can be monitored via status requests, and a stop command will terminate the test.

+Bit 4: Split speed.
+This applies only to the integral modem case.
+If set, the transmit speed is taken from the txspeed field rather than the speed field.
+This is a test function that allows verifying the correct operation of receive data recovery when the sending end data rate is out of spec.

 Speed: (4 bytes):

 This specifies the bit rate in bits per second.
 For RS-232 DCE mode, it is the frequency of the receive and transmit clock signals.
 For integral modem, it is the transmit speed and the nominal receive speed; actual receive clocking is from the incoming data, which must match the specified rate +/- 6%.
 Speed is not applicable for RS-232 DTE mode, in which the bit clocking is entirely under control of the modem.
 Note that RS-232 is not officially specified for high speeds; it works well at 56 kbps with short cables, and can probably be made to work at 250 kbps, but it is unlikely to run at 1 Mbps since the required rise/fall times are too slow for that.
-Standard integral modem speeds go as high as 1 Mbps; the adapter can go faster but standard DEC hardware does not; also, at much higher speeds the quantization error of the PIO clock divider becomes a problem and receive data recovery no longer works.
+Standard integral modem speeds go as high as 1 Mbps; the adapter can go faster but standard DEC hardware does not; also, at some higher speeds the quantization error of the PIO clock divider becomes a problem and receive data recovery no longer works.

+Transmit speed (4 bytes):

+This is the transmit data rate, if the "split speed" bit is set in `mflags`.

 Status packet starts with 021 (after the usual 2 byte receive status field), followed by state and counter data:

 * state (1 byte): flags, bit 0 = on (active), bit 1 = in-sync
 * mode and flags (2 bytes): as described above for the Start command
 * speed (4 bytes): as described above.
 Not used for RS-232 DTE mode.
+* transmit speed (4 bytes): as described above.
 * Counters -- all are 4 bytes and wrap on overflow:
 * received good frames
 * transmitted frames